Joining an association

-> Did you know?
-You can validate your association commitment in your course!
+- Did you know?
+You can validate your association commitment (in french) in your course!

 Do you want to lead your own cultural, charity or celebration project?

-The universities and CROUS offer full support to help associations set up their own projects: advice, expertise, training, premises and financial support via the university Student Initiative Development Fund (FSDIE) and the CROUS Culture-ActionS scheme.
+The universities and CROUS offer full support to help associations set up their own projects: advice, expertise, training, premises and financial support via the university Student Initiative Development Fund (FSDIE) and the CROUS Culture-ActionS scheme (in french).

 Contact the appropriate service in your institution.
 This might be the Student Life Office (Bureau de la vie étudiante - BVE), Student Office (Bureau des étudiants - BDE), Education and University Life Office (Bureau de la formation et de la vie universitaire - BFVU) or a Student Centre (Maison des étudiants - MDE).

-> Do you want to create your own association?
+- Do you want to create your own association (in french)?

 What is the FSDIE?